 If you’ve popped into a clothing store within the past several months, you’ve likely seen cute mini-backpacks in their accessory aisle.
 Claire has fallen in love with them so I decided to make her and my niece one, the Striped Mini-Backpack (here) and Drawstring Mini-Backpack (here).
 I was working on the mini-backpacks for the girls when the Wanderlust Chevron Backpack design idea came to me.
-I immediately knew it would be the perfect design for the Spike Stitch Crochet Blog Hop!

 The Wanderlust Chevron Backpack is the perfect crochet backpack to take on your everyday adventures.
 It will easily hold a pair of sunglasses, bottle sunscreen, chapstick, cell phone, bottle of water, earbuds, a book, snacks (or a lunch if you plan to be hiking for the day)… and many more items.
 The combination of Lion Brand Yarn’s 24/7 cotton and simple crochet stitches give this crochet backpack its classic appeal.
 Crocheted ropes work great for the straps because they do not stretch out like most other crocheted straps have a tendency to do.